 How Can an Emotional Support Animal Help with My Anxiety?

-Although animals cannot speak or even begin to comprehend what the patient is going through, Emotional Support Animals can aid the anxiety sufferer by giving them an emotional outlet – someone to talk to when there might be nobody else around.
+Emotional Support Animals can aid the anxiety sufferer by giving them an emotional outlet.
+Although animals cannot speak or even begin to comprehend what the patient is going through, they provide the sufferer someone to talk to when nobody else is around.
 What makes this even more ideal is that the ESA will not judge the individual, where an actual person may judge or attempt to offer unwanted advice.

 In addition to providing someone to talk to, Emotional Support Animals can ward off feelings of anxiety through the provision of affection.
 Physical touch can help anxiety through creating a bond between the person and the animal.
 What better way to feel better than cuddling up with your dog (or rat, if that’s your thing!)?